-The great thing about Kombucha is that it fits any diet, whether your vegan, kosher, paleo, raw or vegetarian.
-This slightly sweet funky drink is for you.
+The great thing about Kombucha is that it is fit for any diet, whether vegan, kosher, paleo, raw or vegetarian.
+This slightly sweet and funky drink is for you.

-As well as being an unreal alternative to soft drinks, Kombucha has been known to have a huge range of health benefits.
+As well as being a delicious alternative to soft drinks, kombucha has been known to provide a range of health benefits.

-As it's talked about more and more now, the gut is our second brain.
-The endocrine nervous system (gut) is made up of the same material that makes up our brain.
-With fermented foods becoming hugely popular over the past ten years, We now know a key to a healthy mind and body is having a thriving gut.
+As it is talked about more and more now, the gut is our second brain.
+The endocrine nervous system (gut) is composed of the same material that make up a brain.
+With fermented foods becoming increasingly popular over the past ten years, we now know one key to a healthy mind and body is maintaining a thriving gut.
 Kombucha is known to boost these bacteria naturally.
-Here are a few other things Kombucha has been known to do for a human being.
+Here are a few other ways kombucha has been known to be of benefit to one's health:

-Our kombucha is made with premium organic teas, tea is a plant and therefore the Kombucha contains all the adaptogenic goodness of the teas we use.
-With a full teabag worth of tea in each bottle, it's packed full of goodness.
-Adaptogens ( which contain antioxidants ) balance the body, reduce free radicals which in turn reduce stress on the body.
+All About Kombucha is made with premium organic teas - a natural plant.
+Our kombucha contains all of the adaptogenic goodness of the teas we use.
+With a full teabag worth in each bottle, the drink is packed with goodness.
+Adaptogens, which contain antioxidants, balance the body, reduce free radicals, and in turn, reduce stress.
 They also boost energy and immunity.
-WOW.

-Ever drink a Kombucha and you feel that little rumble in your stomach.
-This is a good thing, this means the Kombucha your drinking is real and has all the good acids and bacteria still left in it just like Kombucha would have been made in ancient China or Russia.
-Kombucha increases the gut acidity which in turn allows for nutrient absorption and better digestive passing.
+have you ever drank a Kombucha and feel that little rumble in your stomach?
+This is a good thing; it means the kombucha you are drinking is real, which means the drink has all of the beneficial acids and bacteria that the original kombucha recipe would have been in ancient China or Russia.
+Kombucha also increases one's gut acidity, which in turn, allows for nutrient absorption and better digestive passing.

-It contains vitamins B1 (thiamine), B6 and B12 all of which are known to help the body fight depression, stabilize mood and improve concentration.
-It also naturally contains Vitamin C which is in a very bioavailable format.
+Kombucha contains vitamins B1 (thiamine), B6, and B12, all of which are known to help the body fight depression, stabilize mood, and improve concentration.
+It also naturally contains Vitamin C, in a very bioavailable format.

-A study carried out in 2000 found that kombucha was able to kill microbes and help fight a range of bacteria.
-This suggests that it may help prevent infections by killing the bacteria that cause them before they are absorbed by the body.
+A study carried out in 2000 discovered that kombucha was able to kill microbes while fighting a range of bacteria.
+This suggests that kombucha may help prevent infections by killing the bacteria that may cause them before they are absorbed into the body.

-It's not a fact but there is growing evidence to suggest drinking kombucha could help reduce the risk of cancer.
+It is not a fact, but there is growing evidence to suggest drinking kombucha could help reduce the risk of cancer.